 Something that works with both a horizontal and vertical graphic is the Grouped Bar Chart, which can be used for KPI reporting that relates to several different categories.
 For example, you can use it to track website visitors or ad impressions by device: for computers, mobiles, and tablets.

 Lastly, on the subject of Bar and Line Charts, an attractive alternative is the Bullet Graph, which is akin to a traditional thermometer chart or progress bar, and can be used to visualize a full range of KPIs, especially the ones that require constant monitoring, such as ad performance or budget spend.

-Or you can use an attractive Scatter Plot Graph to plot clicks against impressions, using color for effect.
+Or you can use an attractive Scatter Plot Graph to look for correlations between data sets - such as plotting clicks against impressions.
+Remember to use color for the bets results.